[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Image

 Ahead of the two-day draft, which begins Wednesday at 8 p.m.
-ET (on ABC, ESPN and the ESPN App) at Barclays Center in Brooklyn, New York, the Philadelphia 76ers hold the keys to the start of the draft at No. 3 with VJ Edgecombe the presumptive favorite and Ace Bailey potentially falling down the board.
+ET (on ABC, ESPN and the ESPN App) at Barclays Center in Brooklyn, the Philadelphia 76ers hold the No. 3 pick, with VJ Edgecombe the presumptive favorite and Ace Bailey potentially falling down the board.

-Trade talks continue behind the scenes as NBA teams huddle this week, including a three-team trade agreement with the Atlanta Hawks, Boston Celtics and Brooklyn Nets Tuesday night that saw the Celtics send center Kristaps Porzingis and a second-round pick to the Hawks, while Terance Mann and Atlanta’s No. 22 pick headed to the Nets, and finally, Georges Niang and a second-rounder landed with the Celtics, sources told ESPN’s Shams Charania.
+Trade talks continue behind the scenes as NBA teams huddle this week.
+The latest: a three-team trade agreement with the Atlanta Hawks, Boston Celtics and Brooklyn Nets on Tuesday night that saw the Celtics send center Kristaps Porzingis and a second-round pick to the Hawks, while Terance Mann and Atlanta’s No. 22 pick headed to the Nets, and finally, Georges Niang and a second-rounder landed with the Celtics, sources told ESPN’s Shams Charania.

 ESPN draft analysts Jonathan Givony and Jeremy Woo will be tracking news and team and player information until the Mavericks go on the clock Wednesday, with this version of the mock draft undergoing updates until draft time, based on our latest intel.